vpistulkar/we-healthcare/README.md

 ## Installation
 1. Just install the content package using CRX package manager.
 You get a fully working sample site along with a quick site template to build new sites.
-2. To customize and publish to Edge, "Use This Template" option in this repo to create you repository and update the paths/fstab, etc. as per outlined in document.
+2. To customize and publish to Edge, "Use This Template" option in this repository to create your own repository and update the paths/fstab, etc. as per outlined in the document.